M-Kumar-Student/a-travel-agency-page/README.md

-# Travel Agency Page
+# XYZ Travels

 This project was originally created as part of FreeCodeCamp’s Responsive Web Design certification.
-I have polished and customized it further to improve design, content, and overall presentation.
+I have polished and customized the text content, headings, and paragraphs to make it more realistic and engaging.
+The layout, links, and images remain the same as the original guided project.

 ## Features
 - Simple HTML structure
-- Sections for destinations, packages, and contact info
-- Polished layout with improved headings and realistic content
+- Packages section with destinations and dummy offers
+- About section describing the agency
+- Contact information (dummy data)

 ## Purpose
-This project demonstrates my learning journey in HTML and showcases how I can take a guided project and enhance it with my own creativity.
+This project demonstrates my learning journey in HTML.
+It shows how I can take a guided project and enhance it with my own words and creativity.

-## How to View
-Open `index.html` in any browser to explore the page.